Last Updated on September 30, 2023 by FAB Jim The Cyclist

-Coast to Coast – Marquis brand.
+Coast to Coast – Coast King and Marquis brand.
 Private labeled bikes for Coast to Coast hardware.
 Generally budget bikes.
 Ross made some of the early models.
 Out of business.

 Colson bicycles – Ohio company that began making bicycles in 1917.
 Made Firestone and Goodyear branded bicycles most notably.
 Stopped making bikes in 1962.

 Concord – bikes were imported from Japan by Columbus Cycles out of Ohio.
 Full range of bikes, mostly entry level to maybe mid-level.